ganoam/accelerator-interface/doc/accelerator_agnostic_interface.md

 - The signal `offload_rs_valid` indicates to the pre-decoder which of the exposed source register data is currently valid.
   The pre-decoder may stall the offloading core by delaying the `offload_ready` signal while waiting for valid source registers.
   For instructions not using source registers, the corresponding valid signal is to be ignored by the pre-decoder.
-- Once all necessary operands are valid (determined by `offl_ops_sel` generated by the accepting subdecoder and `offload_rs_valid` originating from the offloading core) the core handshaker module completes the transaction by raising `offload_ready`.
+- Once all necessary operands are valid (determined by `offl_ops_sel` generated by the accepting subdecoder and `rs__valid` originating from the offloading core) the core handshaker module completes the transaction by raising `offload_ready`.
 - If no accelerator indicates acceptance of the offload request, the transaction is completed with `offload_accept` low, indicating the core has encountered an illegal instruction.
 - The accelerator interconnect handshaker is in charge of communication with the accelerator interconnect as defined in the [base specification](index.md).